2025

 33x57x60 cm

-Inspired by Tatlin’s Tower of the Third International, this piece reflects the grandeur of modernist ideals and unrealized futures.
-Password to the Creation features a spiral of fragmented bodies linked to a central figure, forming a complex, collective structure.
-It evokes a dystopian vision where individuality is absorbed into shared motion—a dark echo of Tatlin’s utopian dream.
-The digital model was generated by duplicating the leading figure’s movement across all others without altering their rig origins, resulting in a distorted, interconnected mass that supports the rising spiral.
+Inspired by Tatlin’s Monument to the Third International, this piece reflects the grandeur of modernist ideals and unrealized futures.
+Password to the Creation features a spiral of fragmented bodies linked to a central figure, forming a complex collective structure.
+It evokes a dystopian vision in which individuality is absorbed into shared motion—a dark echo of Tatlin’s utopian dream.